zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 ## Guaranteed duration {#valid .section}

-Once a preemptible instance is created, it has a guaranteed duration of one hour, namely, the first hour after it is created.
-During this period, we do not release your instance because of stock shortage, and you can run services on the instance as usual.
-Beyond the guaranteed duration, we check the market price and stock every five minutes.
-If the market price at any given point of time is higher than your bid or the instance type stock is insufficient, we will release your preemptible instance.
+When a preemptible instance is created, it has a guaranteed duration of one hour, namely, the first hour after it is run.
+During this period, the instance is not released because of stock shortage, and you can run services on the instance as usual.
+Beyond the guaranteed duration, the market price and stock is checked every five minutes.
+If the market price at any given point in time is higher than your bid or the instance type stock is insufficient, your preemptible instance will be automatically released.

 ## Price and billing {#section_mdc_jt5_ydb .section}